Section 2528. Traffic Control

 d) A minimum of two traffic signal heads per approach.
 All signal heads mounted over the road surface are mounted a minimum of 15 feet from the bottom of the signal head to the top of the road surface.
 One signal head mounted over the center of the travel lane.
 All far right signal heads mounted a minimum of 8 feet from the bottom of the signal head to the top of the ground surface.
 Required signal heads for through traffic on any one approach located no less than 8 feet apart measured horizontally perpendicular to the approach between the centers of the signal faces.

-1) Provide a system consisting of two or more self-contained trailer or pedestal mounted units each containing two signal heads.
+1) Provide a system consisting of two or more self-contained trailer or pedestal mounted units.
 Two signal heads shall be visible for each approach.

 a) Trailer systems shall have one signal head mounted on a mast arm capable of extending over the center of the travel lane and the other signal head mounted on the same trailer.